openharmony/docs/en/application-dev/reference/apis/js-apis-Bundle.md

 isAbilityEnabled(info: AbilityInfo): Promise\<boolean>

-Checks whether an ability is enabled based on a given **AbilityInfo** object.
+Checks whether the ability that matches a given **AbilityInfo** object is enabled.
 This API uses a promise to return the result.

 **Required permissions**